Giavonator/MenuManager-Frontend/APISpecDocument.md

 **Effects:**
 - Adds `menu` to `cart` whose `startDate` and `endDate` range *contains* `menuDate`.
 If such a cart doesn't exist, a createCart for that date and then add `menu` to the new cart.
 Return `cart` menu was added to.
+- The cart's PurchaseSystem `CompositeOrder` is automatically linked to the menu's `CompositeOrder`.
+Optimal purchase calculations are automatically updated for the cart.

 **Request Body:**
 ```json